Artificial intelligence (AI) is a fast-moving technology with a long road ahead of it. For all its surrounding hype, AI is still in its infancy.

 A combination of forces is fueling the recent surge in AI development, especially in the area of machine learning:

 Computing power.
 Dramatic increases in computing speeds enable systems to collect and process vast amounts of data very rapidly.
-Computers now process information 10 to 100 times faster, powering growth in neural network computational models.
+For example, computers now process information 10 to 100 times faster, powering growth in neural network computational models.

 Costs.
 Costs are falling as computing speeds accelerate, improving the economics of intensive machine learning.
-With the cost of 1 million transistors dropping 33 percent annually, capital requirements are down and potential returns are up.
+To illustrate, the cost of 1 million transistors dropping 33 percent annually, capital requirements are down and potential returns are up.

 Talent availability.
 Growing interest in AI among technically minded students has led universities to create programs focused on the technology.
 Graduates of these programs expand the talent pool for companies building automated systems.